Is Watching TV a Good Way to Manage Stress?

 DO: Get physical while you watch.

 TV watching is a passive activity; aim to make it an active one.
 "Where it gets a bad rap is that it can have a tendency to interfere with things that people need to do for self-care," Dr. Wright says.
-That means don't just sit there while you take in The Bachelor.
+That means don't just sit there while you take in your favorite show.
 Walk around during commercials or do some sit-ups while you watch, she says.

 DON'T: Binge—shows, food and drinks.

 Watch TV in moderation.
-That means not staying up until midnight so you can binge "just one more" Game of Thrones episode.
+That means not staying up until midnight so you can binge "just one more" Tiger King episode.
 Otherwise, you're interfering with your sleep.

 While we watch, we often eat—mindlessly.
 Suddenly, we've finished a whole bag of potato chips.
 Dr. Wright says that snack workarounds include putting food in a bowl to promote portion control.
 And munching on something healthy like fruit.